Skip to content

 Dashboard

-For each member of the cell this view displays:
+For each member of the cell, this view displays:

-2. Tickets that are missing an estimation.
+3. Tickets that are missing an estimation.

-5. Goal for the next sprint, which is calculated by summing up user's commitments for each day of the sprint and subtractingSPRINT_HOURS_RESERVED_FOR_PLANNING and Vacation hours from it.
+5. Goal for the next sprint, which is calculated by summing up user's commitments for each day of the sprint and subtracting SPRINT_HOURS_RESERVED_FOR_PLANNING and the sprint's Vacation hours from it.

 7. Toggles: